memgraph/docs/docs/tutorials/graph-stream-processing-with-kafka.md

     result_queries = []
 ```

-Now you need to iterate through each messages within the batch, decode it with
+Now you need to iterate through each message within the batch, decode it with
 `json.loads` and save the elements of the message in the `movie_dict` variable.

 ```python